BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ---

-The fact that we implemented the information about the neighbors numerically comes in handy now: For the sum indexed over the neighbors of each point we can simply use the dot product of the reachability distance and the respective vector in the neighbor matrix.
+The fact that we implemented the information about the neighbors numerically is beneficial now: For the sum indexed over the neighbors of each point we can simply use the dot product of the reachability distance and the respective vector in the neighbor matrix.

 ```python
 # Calculate local reachability density